 Preparing to Become a New Driver: Which States Require Drivers Ed?

 Driving is overwhelming for many new teen drivers.
 In fact, that’s the case for many adult drivers as well.
 Having to learn traffic rules and signs is terrifying and may seem complicated, especially when teens are trying to retain large amounts of information from so many sources.
-Throw in the added fear of veering or swerving into the neighboring lane when driving, and many new drivers become reluctant ever to step foot behind the wheel.
+Throw in the added fear of veering or swerving into the neighboring lane while driving and many new drivers become reluctant ever to step foot behind the wheel.

 Why Take a Drivers Ed Course?

 If it isn’t necessary in your state, you might be asking yourself why you’d spend the time and money to take a drivers ed course.
 Drivers education is an excellent resource for teens preparing for their driving exam.
 In many states, rules are complex and often difficult to remember.
 And, for some teens, the thought of parallel parking causes fear which hinders their ability to perform well during their exam.

 Apart from helping teens relax, some benefits of drivers ed courses include:

-- Teaching teens road signs and traffic laws
+Teaching teens road signs and traffic laws.

-Teaching them defensive driving habits so they are alert and ready for anything they encounter on the road
+Teaching them defensive driving habits so they are alert and ready for anything they encounter on the road.

-Possibly reducing insurance premiums (in some states )
+Possibly reducing insurance premiums (in some states ).

-- Giving teens more confidence in their skills, since they’re practicing the skills with a licensed professional.
+Giving teens more confidence in their skills, since they’re practicing the skills with a licensed professional.

+One of the top reasons to take drivers ed is it can make you safer on road.
 The high rate of accidents which are caused by 15-18-year old drivers is remarkable.
 Studies indicate that states requiring drivers ed courses can help novice drivers remain safer behind the wheel, and help minimize the total number of traffic accidents in this age range.

 Is Drivers Ed Required in My State?

 Every state has its own set of rules as it relates to drivers ed courses.
 Today, 32 states require teens to take drivers ed before they can sit in for the written and driving exam to get their drivers license.
 In some states, the requirement is only for teens age 14-18 who are sitting in for the exam.

-It is important to get additional information from your state’s DMV office to know the hour requirements for classroom and driving training before you can get your license.
+It is important to get additional information from your state’s DMV office to know the hour requirements for classroom education and driving training before you can get your license.

 Should You Participate in Drivers Ed If It Isn’t Required?